LeviSousa/MyNotes/react/controlled_and_uncontrolled_components.md

 # On Controlled and Uncontrolled Components

-Controlled and uncontrolled components have their main difference in one thing: who handles the changes of a form's input.
+[Controlled](https://reactjs.org/docs/forms.html#controlled-components) and [Uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) components have their main difference in one thing: who handles the changes of a form's input.

 In a Controlled components, React state drives the input's value.
 The DOM, on the other hand, handles the form changes in Uncontrolled components.
 The former uses the `value` prop to set the input form element's value, while the latter uses `defaultValue`.